RuanPetrus/Monitaker/README.md

 6. On GNU/Linux run:
 ```
 chmod +x fpgrars
-./fpgrars main.asm
+./fpgrars main.s
 ```
 6. On Windows,
-open `src` in Windows Explorer and drag `main.asm` to the FPGRARS binary
+open `src` in Windows Explorer and drag `main.s` to the FPGRARS binary

 ## Controls